bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 ```

 Finally, we can add our systems into their respective schedules.
-Keep in mind that the system which updates our `ScoreboardUpdate` message resource is going to be ran in the `First` schedule, which is the first thing ran on every new frame.
+Keep in mind that the system which updates our `ScoreboardUpdate` message resource is going to be run in the `First` schedule, which is the first thing run on every new frame.
 As a result we'll want to schedule `read_scoreboard_update` *before* `write_scoreboard_update`, but after the `First` schedule completes.
 The `PreUpdate` schedule fits nicely for `read_scoreboard_update`, running before `Update` and well before `PostUpdate` which is where we'll place `write_scoreboard_update`.
 This prevents multiple `ScoreboardUpdate` messages being read at once and allows our gameplay systems to run with a freshly updated `Scoreboard` resource.